 How Ncored fills the Mac PDF gap

-Ncored is built natively for macOS, including Apple Silicon, with no Rosetta translation.
+Ncored is built natively for Apple Silicon Macs (M1/M2/M3/M4), macOS Big Sur 11+.
 The five gaps Preview leaves are exactly the cases Ncored is built for.
-Heavy CAD PDFs open in under a second.
-Layered PDFs render with a layer panel for visibility toggling.
-Markup includes calibrated measurement, dimensional tools, a built-in stamp library, and custom stamp creation.
+Heavy CAD PDFs open fast and stay smooth on scroll, zoom and pan.
+Layered drawings from AutoCAD or ArchiCAD open and display cleanly (layer show/hide is on the roadmap).
+Markup includes revision clouds, freehand pen, shapes, highlight, text annotations, comment pins, and your own image stamps (for example your firm’s seal, or an approval graphic you make), saved and reusable across projects, plus Flatten & Compress to bake stamps and markup permanently into the page.
 In-place text editing works on CAD-embedded fonts without round-tripping to the CAD application.
 Search shows hits with one line of context above and below for fast result evaluation across a 200-page coordinated set.
-Pricing is €12.99/month or €79.99/year — the cost of one tank of gas per month for a tool that handles your daily workflow rather than your occasional one.
-14-day free trial, no credit card.
+Pricing is €12.99/month or €79.99/year, the cost of one tank of gas per month for a tool that handles your daily workflow rather than your occasional one.
+14-day free trial, no signup or email needed.

 Heavy CAD PDF rendering without truncation